 The term descriptive writing can mean a few different things:

-- Descriptive Essay: A descriptive essay is pure description and designed to build skills in descriptive writing.
+- A descriptive essay is short-form prose that is meant to describe something in detail.
 It can describe a person, place, event, object, or anything else.
-It focuses on using words to establish visuals.

 - Description as part of a larger work: This is the most common kind of descriptive writing.
-It is usually a sentence or paragraph (sometimes multiple paragraphs) that provide description, usually to help the reader visualize what’s happening.
+It is usually a sentence or paragraph (sometimes multiple paragraphs) that provide description, usually to help the reader visualize what’s happening, where it’s happening, or how it’s happening.
 It’s most commonly used to describe a setting or a character.
 An example would be a section of text within a novel that establishes the setting by describing a room or a passage that introduces a character with a physical description.

-- Writing that is descriptive (or vivid) — an author’s style: Some authors can weave description throughout the prose, interspersing it through the dialogue and action.
+- Writing that is descriptive (or vivid) — an author’s style: Some authors weave description throughout their prose and verse, interspersing it through the dialogue and action.
 It’s a style of writing that imparts description without using large blocks of text that are explicitly focused on description.

-Depending on what you write, you’ve probably experimented with one of more of these types of descriptive writing.
+Depending on what you write, you’ve probably experimented with one of more of these types of descriptive writing, maybe all of them.

 Tips for Writing Description

-I’ve encountered writers whose descriptions are so smooth and seamless that I easily visualize what’s happening without even noticing that I’m reading description.
+I’ve encountered descriptive writing so smooth and seamless that I easily visualized what was happening without even noticing that I was reading description.
 Some authors craft descriptions that are so lovely, I do notice — but in a good way.
 Some of them are so compelling that I pause to read them again.